SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/GQI_Extensions_Logging.md

 - **Message**: any message that GQI or the extension wants to log.

 > [!NOTE]
-> Whenever an extension instance accesses the logger property, the current GQI user will be logged immediately to give additional context that is otherwise not available for individual log messages.
+> Whenever an extension instance accesses the logger property, the current GQI user will be logged immediately as a separate log message to give additional context that is otherwise not available for individual log messages.
 You can see this in the logs of the [example](#example).

 ## Example